 Breathability and Ventilation

-After both real world testing and our side-by-side treadmill test, we think the Rhyolite, with its eVent fabric, offers the most breathable fabric in the review, even more than Gore-tex Paclite.
+After both real-world testing and our side-by-side treadmill test, we think the Rhyolite, with its eVent fabric, offers the most breathable fabric in the review, even more than Gore-tex Paclite.
 While we didn't think there was a major difference between these two materials, all of our testers agreed that discounting differences in ventilation, the Rhyolite's eVent fabric appeared to be more breathable than any of the Paclite models.

 Comfort and Mobility

 The Rhyolite features one of the best overall hood designs in our review.
 It does a great job of staying on the wearer's head and kept us dry even when the wind picked up.
-The sleek single toggle design cinched around our head snugly, regardless of head wear.
+The sleek single toggle design cinched around our head snugly, regardless of headwear.
 The hood did a great job of maintaining decent peripheral vision and was above average when compared to other models.
-This rain jacket fit over a bike or climbing helmet wonderfully; unlike several other jackets we tested, the user didn't lose much in their field of vision, nor did it detract any considerable amount from the wearer's comfort.
+This rain jacket fits over a bike or climbing helmet wonderfully; unlike several other jackets we tested, the user didn't lose much in their field of vision, nor did it detract any considerable amount from the wearer's comfort.

 Our testers loved the functionally designed pockets; while slightly on the higher side for classic hand-warmer pockets, none of our testers minded.
-Our entire review team loved that you could access these pockets while wearing a pack or a harness and really appreciated that the zippers didn't press into the wearers' hips under a waist belt while backpacking with heavier loads.
+Our entire review team liked that you could access these pockets while wearing a pack or a harness and appreciated that the zippers didn't press into the wearers' hips under a waist belt while backpacking with heavier loads.

 At 12 ounces, this award winner is one of the lighter membrane-constructed jackets in our review.
 It's lighter than all but one Gore-Tex Paclite model, the Arc'teryx Beta SL.
 If you're after a truly super light jacket, we suggest checking out the Outdoor Research Helium II, which is nearly half the weight at 6.5 ounces.

 The Rhyolite is pretty average in regards to durability; it is comparable to many similarly-priced jackets in our review.
 This contender features a pretty minimal amount of seams, with absolutely no seams on the shoulders.
-We think minimal seams will help with the overall longevity of the jacket, increasing its durability over time, as there is very little seam tape to wear or peel off in the most common high-abrasion shoulder areas.
+We think minimal seams will help with the overall longevity of the jacket, increasing its durability over time, as there is minimal seam tape to wear or peel off in the most common high-abrasion shoulder areas.

-As it relates slightly to durability, it's worth noting that eVent jackets will need to be cleaned slightly more frequently because of the nature of the construction.
+As it relates slightly to durability, it's worth noting that eVent jackets will need to be cleaned somewhat more frequently because of the nature of the construction.
 This contender compares similarly (in the durability metric) to many jackets in our review; we think it's plenty durable enough for hiking, backpacking, wearing around town, and even for backcountry or downhill skiing.
 If you are going to climb with this jacket, you should be aware that its abrasion resistance is slightly less than average.

 The Rhyolite packs down smaller than nearly all 3 layer construction jackets; however, it was average or just barely smaller than average among jackets we tested.
 As a whole, it compressed to a similar size as the Arc'teryx Beta SL and was very comparable, though maybe slightly smaller than the Outdoor Research Foray, The North Face Dryzzle, and the Marmot Minimalist.

 The Rhyolite is a fantastic do-everything jacket.
-Its' high pockets work well with a backpack hip-belt or a harness for climbing.
+Its high pockets work well with a backpack hip-belt or a harness for climbing.
 We found that it's light enough to be tucked away in the bottom of your pack as a "just-in-case layer" on any day hike.
-The Rhyolite's freedom of movement make it great for climbing or backcountry skiing; however, for rock climbing applications, we don't think the face fabric is quite as durable as other models we tested (a little more care should be taken to avoid tearing the sleeves).
+The Rhyolite's freedom of movement makes it great for climbing or backcountry skiing; however, for rock climbing applications, we don't think the face fabric is quite as durable as other models we tested (a little more care should be taken to avoid tearing the sleeves).

 At $190, this award winner is a fantastic jacket at an awesome price.
 It offers better breathability (even if it's a subtle difference) than the Gore-Tex Paclite models we tested, which ranged from $200-$300 and offers a similar level of weather protection.
 It does need to be cleaned more frequently to keep its pores clear and help keep its face fabric from absorbing water.

 The Rhyolite is a top-tier jacket that's nearly any user can appreciate.
-This performance oriented jacket offers superior breathability, with enough venting that allows for as much moisture movement as you could hope for from a rain shell.
+This performance-oriented jacket offers superior breathability, with enough venting that allows for as much moisture movement as you could hope for from a rain shell.
 Its hood design is among the best and is helmet friendly.
 Its only real downside is it offers good, but not the best durability and range of motion.